Hamilton Field (Hamilton AFB): Closure

-The active Air Force ceased its activities on the base after October 1, 1973, when the 452d was relieved of host base responsibility, with most of the flight line facilities being transferred to the U.S. Army.
+The active Air Force ceased its activities on the base after 1 October 1973, when the 452d was relieved of host base responsibility, with most of the flight line facilities being transferred to the U.S. Army.
 The National Strike Force's Pacific Strike Team of the U.S. Coast Guard took up residence in two of the historic hangars.
 The housing was transferred to the U.S. Navy and a 411 acre parcel of the base was transferred to the General Services Administration (GSA) for public sale.

-The 452d TAW operated at a low level of activity until January 11, 1976, when an agreement was finally reached to close Hamilton as part of the post-Vietnam War drawdown of the military.
+The 452d TAW operated at a low level of activity until 11 January 1976, when an agreement was finally reached to close Hamilton as part of the post-Vietnam War drawdown of the military.
 The base was placed in a caretaker status on that date pending final disposition.
 A controversy then developed over future civilian use between those supporting its adaptation into a major civilian airport, those bitterly opposed to its continued use as an airfield at all, and those holding varying intermediate degrees of opinion.

 From 1980 to 1983, Hamilton AFB was home to the Refugee Transit Center, an operation of the International Organization for Migration for the processing of refugees from Vietnam, Cambodia, Laos, Thailand, and Afghanistan.
 Three former Air Force barracks were used as temporary housing, in addition to three other smaller buildings for administration.
 As many as 180,000 refugees were given overnight rest at Hamilton before moving on to other parts of the country.

 The GSA public sale occurred in 1985, and finally, in December 1988, the Base Realignment and Closure (BRAC) Commission recommended closure of the last 700 acre of government land at what was then called Hamilton Army Airfield.
 In 1995, the acreage held by the Army was transferred to the New Hamilton Partnership and public/private redevelopment of the former air base commenced; the name was soon changed back to its original "Hamilton Field."
-As a consequence of BRAC 1993's closure decisions regarding all of the U.S. Navy's San Francisco area bases (NAS Alameda, NAS Moffett Field, Mare Island Naval Shipyard, NAVSTA Treasure Island), the Navy vacated its Hamilton housing in 1996.
+As a consequence of BRAC 1993's closure decisions regarding all of the U.S. Navy's San Francisco area bases (NAS Alameda, NAS Moffett Field, Mare Island Naval Shipyard, NAVSTA Treasure Island, Hunter's Point Naval Shipyard), the Navy vacated its Hamilton housing in 1996.